Premod1/folder-meta-generator/README.md

 1. Open the application in your web browser
 2. Click "Choose Folder" and select a folder to analyze
 3. Click "Generate Metadata" to start the AI analysis
-4. View the results in the analysis section
+4. View the results showing individual file descriptions and tags
-5. Export as JSON or PDF as needed
+5. Export as JSON, PDF, or Excel as needed

 ### API Usage
 You can also use the API directly: